The Ultimate One Week Botswana Travel Itinerary | 2026

 Maun

 I was looking forward to Maun for a taste of civilization after a stretch of very small towns.
 It’s one of the largest cities in Botswana, but that isn’t saying much.
 Regardless, it was a good home base to chill out for a few days.
 It felt like heaven to be able to eat something that wasn’t supermarket food for once.
 Maun even had a surprisingly fun nightlife scene, and I met some great people here.
 I stayed at a cute homestay called Golentle with the loveliest family.
-I still think about Kay and her family often, so if you get a chance, say hi to them for me.
+I still think about Kay and her family often.
+If you get a chance, say hi to them for me.

 Visit the Okavango Delta on a Day Trip or Multi-Day Excursion